About the UW Transitional Care Program

 Medical Transitional Care Program (MTCP) Core Enrollment Criteria

-The MTCP consists of three registered nurses, a nurse practitioner and a social worker who, with the interdisciplinary health care team, identify hospitalized patients meeting criteria.
-The needs of the patient determine whether a home visit is needed and the frequency of follow up telephone calls.
+The MTCP consists of three registered nurses and a social worker who, with the interdisciplinary health care team, identify hospitalized patients meeting criteria.
+The needs of the patient determine the frequency of follow up telephone calls.

 Core enrollment criteria include the following: